 2. Meet with a premed advisor.

-When you meet with your premed advisor as a freshman or sophomore, it’s not necessarily for advice right at that moment, but more for the introduction.
+When you meet with your premed advisor early on, it’s not necessarily for specific advice but more for the introduction.
 College advisors “advise” many, many students.
-So you need to stand out and make sure the advisor gets to know you personally.
+So you need to invest time into the relationship so that the advisor gets to know you personally.

-- Volunteer in a health care setting.
+- Get clinical experience.
 This experience will not only strengthen your medical school application and CV, but it may guide you in selecting a specific medical specialty.
 It may also give you patient experiences to write about on your personal statement, and you could meet a physician or volunteer supervisor who can write you a strong letter of recommendation.
+Getting clinical experience is one of the most important things you can do as a premed because it’s the best way to know that you want to spend your time taking care of people.

-- Get involved with research (clinical or basic science).
-Again, this will strengthen your med school application and help separate you from other applicants.
+- Get involved with research (if you want).
+Getting involved with research can help build your critical thinking skills (which will come in handy on the MCAT) and your ability to critically evaluate the research of others.
 You might also consider a research career if you find that you love it.
 If this is the case, you may want to think about a combined MD/PhD program, although physicians without a PhD can do research, too.
+Your PI can also serve as a valuable mentor for you and may write you a letter of recommendation in the future.

 - Meet again with your premed advisor.
 You should be keeping in contact with your advisor periodically, especially after each semester, to ensure they are receiving evaluations from your professors.
 These evaluations will help the advisor make better recommendations for you.

-- Register for the MCAT and study/enroll in a prep course.
-The MCAT can open all the doors to medical school or close them all.
+- Register for the MCAT and study.
+The MCAT can open many doors to medical school.
+Every year, a lot of students make the mistake of underestimating it or treating it like any other test.
+Don’t let this be you.
 Be very prepared for this test.

 [Related episode: Do I Need an MCAT Prep Course?
 Or Can I Self-Study?]

 - Take the MCAT.
 Usually, I recommend taking the MCAT in March or April for timing reasons.
-This will leave you with some time after the MCAT to gather the remaining pieces for your application, finishing your personal statement and the descriptions for your extracurriculars.
+Taking your MCAT early in the year will give you enough time after crushing the MCAT to write and polish your primary application.

 - Decide which type of programs you want to apply to: MD, DO, MD/PhD, MD/MPH, or any of the other combinations there may be.
 For most students, I recommend applying to both MD and DO schools because it gives you more chances to become a physician.